 Takeshi Itoan Outside Director

 Until now, we have been supporting research and development-type and technology-based ventures originating from academia from the founding stage to investment supporting and commercialization.
 I realize without a doubt that there are many attractive ideas in Japanese academia.
-I hope that the "treatment application" developed by CureApp will contribute to reducing medical expenses and will bring a change in the medical world with its mobile technology.
+I hope that the "Digital Therapeutics" developed by CureApp will contribute to reducing medical expenses and will bring a change in the medical world with its mobile technology.
 Each member is an attractive part of the team with various individual strengths.
 I believe that there exists the potential to reach deeply into the world, which I have supported from the beginning.